chakan/batch-ftp-deploy/README.md

 ### Directories

-* `resource_dir` - The local directory the contains the local files you want to copy to the server.
+* `resource_dir` - The local directory that contains the local files you want to copy to the server.
 * `maintenance_dir` - The local directory that contains the `index.html` and `.htaccess` files, that set your site into maintenance mode. _Example included_
 * `backup_dir` - The local directory you want to copy the backup files to.
 * `remote_dir` - Relative path to the FTP root that defines the remote directory where the files need to be uploaded.